rodydavis/flutter_web/README.md

     Open <http://localhost:8080> in Chrome and you should see `Hello World` in red text in the upper-left corner.

-    > Note: We plan to support all modern browsers `flutter_web`, but at the moment the default for the development server generates code that may only work in Chrome.
+    > Note: We plan to support all modern browsers in Flutter Web, but at the moment the default for the development server generates code that may only work in Chrome.